Karl O'Callaghan: Biography

 O'Callaghan was born in 1956 in England.
-In 1970 he moved with his family to Australia where he attended Kalamunda Senior High School.
-After completing year 12 he joined the Western Australia Police Service as a Police Cadet in 1973 and in November 1975 was inducted into the Western Australia Police Academy.
-In January 1976 he graduated as Dux of his Academy class.
+In 1970 he moved with his family to Western Australia, where he attended Kalamunda Senior High School.
+After completing year 12 he joined the Western Australia Police Service as a police cadet in 1973, and in November 1975, he was inducted into the Western Australia Police Academy.
+In January 1976 he graduated as the dux of his Academy class.
 O'Callaghan's policing career has encompassed Police Communications, Port Hedland Police Station, Accident Inquiry Section, Perth Traffic Branch, Manjimup Traffic and General Duties, Community Education, and the Police Academy.

-He was promoted from Senior Sergeant to Superintendent in 1996 and was transferred to the Internal Investigations Unit and later ran both the Wheatbelt (formerly Northam) and South East Metropolitan (formerly Cannington) policing districts.
+He was promoted from senior sergeant to superintendent in 1996 and was transferred to the Internal Investigations Unit and later ran both the Wheatbelt (formerly Northam) and South East Metropolitan (formerly Cannington) policing districts.

-O'Callaghan later attended Curtin University of Technology in Western Australia and completed a Bachelor of Education with 1st Class Honours and in 1998 he became the first police officer in the history of the Western Australia Police to complete a PhD.
+O'Callaghan later attended Curtin University of Technology and completed a Bachelor of Education with 1st Class Honours and in 1998 he became the first police officer in the history of the Western Australia Police to complete a PhD.

-In 2001 he was promoted to Assistant Commissioner, Strategic and Corporate Development (formerly Policy, Planning & Evaluation) assuming responsibility for major change, reform and information technology projects in the Western Australia Police.
+In 2001 he was promoted to Assistant Commissioner, Strategic and Corporate Development (formerly Policy, Planning & Evaluation) assuming responsibility for major change, reform, and information technology projects in the Western Australia Police.
 He later relieved in the positions of Executive Director (Corporate Services) and Deputy Commissioner (Reform).
-This role included responsibility for the Strategic Plan and Annual Business Planning process, legislative reform, major IT-based business re-engineering projects, replacing the Radio Communications infrastructure (PMRN) together with management of Corporate Projects and major Corporate Reform and implementation of Royal Commission recommendations.
+This role included responsibility for the Strategic Plan and Annual Business Planning process, legislative reform, major IT-based business re-engineering projects, replacing the Radio Communications infrastructure together with management of Corporate Projects and major Corporate Reform and implementation of Royal Commission recommendations.

 In 1997 O'Callaghan was awarded a Churchill Fellowship to study ethics training and education in policing.
 In 2004 he was awarded the Australian Police Medal (APM).
 In 2006 he was made a Rotary International Paul Harris fellow for his work with communities in Western Australia.
 In 2011 he established Bright Blue (The Commissioner's Charity for Sick Kids) and became the inaugural chair.